 Thousands panic!

-(Oh, wait, different headline.)
-And then, finally, a dear friend snapped a shot if it in my home state of California.
+And then, finally, a dear friend snapped a shot of it in my home state of California.

-We were consuming those Vietnamese beverages with the black tapioca & gel shapes in them, Chè Ba Màu, affectionately referred to by me as
+We were consuming those Vietnamese beverages with the black tapioca & gel shapes in them, Chè Ba Màu, affectionately referred to by me as:

 (Exclamation point absolutely necessary.)

 This process, three shopping females plus drinkies, involves much chittering and slurping and sideways perambulations.
-And thus engaged, we wandered by a Borders.

 “Ooo,” says I, “can we go in and see if they have my book?”

-And so we do.
-And there it was!
 The chittering and the slurping became more enthusiastic as a result, which attracted the attention of one of the green t-shirted staff.

 “Can I help you?” says she.